AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 ## API authentication {#apiauthentication}

-Captivate Prime xAPI use OAuth 2.0 framework to authenticate and authorize your client applications.
+Learning Manager xAPI use OAuth 2.0 framework to authenticate and authorize your client applications.
 Once you register your application, you can get the clientId and clientSecret.
-Get URL is used in browser as it authenticates the Captivate Prime users using their pre-configured accounts such as SSO, Adobe ID.
+Get URL is used in browser as it authenticates the Learning Manager users using their pre-configured accounts such as SSO, Adobe ID.

 ```
 GET https://captivateprime.adobe.com/oauth/o/authorize?client_id=<Enter your clientId>&redirect_uri=<Enter a url to redirect to>&state=<Any String data>&scope=<admin:xapi or learner:xapi>&response_type=CODE.